-Our first pillar informs us that all curriculum design and pedagogy must be time-tested and research-based.
-When making decisions about academic content or teaching methodology, we are careful not to jump on educational bandwagons or blindly follow theoretical trends.
-We use historical precedents: “Does history show us that this content is appropriate or that this method works?
+Curriculum design and pedagogy are time-tested and research-based.
+When making decisions about academic content or teaching methodology historical precedents are used: “Does history show that this content is appropriate or that this method works?
 What is the track record of student achievement under this approach?”
-Then we check with the research: “Where and what is the empirical data to support the success of this approach?”
+Then research is evaluated: “Where and what is the empirical data to support the success of this approach?”
 After asking these questions, we are prepared to learn and innovate, and develop some of our own curriculum to enhance student achievement.